-The SCNScene+AssimpImport and SCNNode+AssimpImport category defines a method to add the animation data to a scene or node.
+The SCNNode+AssimpImport category defines a method to add the animation.
 As all the animation data is just CAAnimation objects, the animation SCNScene graph is traversed and the core animation objects are added to the corresponding bone node in the target scene or target nodes' subtree.